 In November of 1915, William Wellington applied for (and subsequently received) permission to add a small penthouse located towards the front of the building at the center and east side, in front of the skylights, constructed with a steel frame filled in with terra cotta blocks.
 Plans for the addition, designed by architects Peabody and Stearns, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN C-23).

-In December of 1936, the Vedanta Centre applied for (and subsequently received) permission to convert the property from a single-family dwelling into a church on the first floor and dwellings above.
+That same month, the Vedanta Centre applied for (and subsequently received) permission to convert the property from a single-family dwelling into a church on the first floor and dwellings above.
 On January 26, 1937, it dedicated the Temple of the Universal Spirit at 420 Beacon.

 The Vedanta Centre and Temple of the Universal Spirit continued to be located there until about 1952.